 Dogs sleep.
 They get distracted.
 They might even decide they like your home intruder and want to play fetch.
 The reality is that unless your dog has had highly specific—and expensive—training to act as a home security dog, they can’t be relied on 100% of the time.
 A home security system, on the other hand, is always there and always on.

 Even the most highly trained guard dogs can’t call the police for you in the event of a break-in.
-Not only can alarm systems make noise to warn away intruders, but they can also alert the proper authorities and get help to your home as quickly as possible.
+Not only can alarm systems make noise to warn away intruders, but those with professional alarm monitoring can also alert the proper authorities and get help to your home as quickly as possible.

 While some intruders will flee at the first bark, others won’t be deterred by a home guard dog.
 Unfortunately, intruders sometimes resort to violence to silence dogs or protect themselves from an attack.
 If your dog is part of your family, you don’t want to put them at risk.